Plastic Waste

 How do we improve the quality of plastics recycling?

-A significant amount of plastic waste is downcycled into products of much lower quality than compared to their original condition.
+A large portion of plastic waste is downcycled into products of much lower quality than the original materials.

 Test sorting facility contributes to test ways of using recycled plastic